 As discussed in Note 1 to the financial statements, the Corporation relies on funding from a related party when revenue is not sufficient to cover annual operating expenses.
 If the Corporation continues to experience similar results, additional funding may be required in the future.
+Management's evaluation of the events and conditions and management's plan to mitigate these matters are also described in Note 1.
 Our opinion is not modified with respect to this matter.